page-support/documentation/docs/1.0.0/errors.md

 Ask names must be single quoted - above phoneType' is missing the left hand single quote.

-If you are missing an argment in a formula, you may see an error like this
+If you are missing an argument in a formula, you may see an error like this

 ```
 Error: Error: unexpected TPAREN: ) in "(same('phoneType', ) or share('selectCountries', [0, 1])) and (not share('selectCountries', [2,3]))"